CDRT/mk_docs/docs/ref/bios/settings/thinkpad/securitychip.md

 This option is used to clear encryption keys.

+!!! info ""
-!>  It will not be possible to access already encrypted data after these keys are cleared.
+     It will not be possible to access already encrypted data after these keys are cleared.

+!!! info ""
-?> The option requires additional confirmation for clearing the keys.
+    The option requires additional confirmation for clearing the keys.

 Available via standard Windows commands: [Clear-Tpm](https://docs.microsoft.com/en-us/powershell/module/trustedplatformmodule/clear-tpm?view=windowsserver2019-ps)